 2020 Projection: 50 R, 10 HR, 35 RBI, 15 SB, .255/.335/.400

 At catcher, Rogers and Greiner will likely duke it out for the majority of catching duties.
 Both are fairly young and hit from the right side, so there’s no obvious platoon to play with.
 Rogers is likely the favorite because of his advanced defense, so Greiner will have to significantly outperform with the bat to play more than twice a week.

 The Tigers will likely mix and match at first, second and third base throughout the season, with Cabrera, Brandon Dixon, Harold Castro, Candelario, Lugo, and Ronny Rodriguez getting shuffled in and out of the order with Willi Castro and Goodrum being more or less the everyday guys (with Miggy starting every day at either 1B or DH, health permitting).
 Harold Castro, Dixon and Rodriguez have multiple options left, so should the Tigers sign any veterans infielders (which would be far from surprising), expect them to be the first ones sent down.

 It’s not a strong team, and as a whole, the Tigers will likely once again be near the bottom of the league in virtually every meaningful statistic.
-Guys like Goodrum, Reyes, Jones and Miggy can all provide a little value, though, if things work out just right … so don’t completely ignore them, OK?
+Guys like Cron, Goodrum, Reyes, Jones, Schoop and Miggy can all provide a little value, though, if things work out just right … so don’t completely ignore them, OK?